yozoyugen/VRoid-Fortnite-JS/README.md

 As you know, Fortnite is a huge hit game.
 So, by creating and publishing a game that imitates Fortnite, we can get a lot of experience and learn a lot from it.
 I think creating a game is not a goal but a start.
+Because running a game is much harder than creating it.
+Use this repository to help you take the next step towards running your game faster.

 You can play at